 - your estate planning documents are silent on the issue, or

-There are important considerations to keep in mind in either instance.
+There are important considerations to keep in mind in either instance involving a deceased primary beneficiary.

 If your will or trust specifically names a contingent beneficiary, the result is fairly straightforward.
 The individual identified will inherit the beneficiary’s portion.
 However, if a specific name has not been identified, the assets may be distributed a few different ways depending on what stipulations, if any, were made in the original estate plan or what the default provisions of the applicable state law are.

-- Per Capita with Representation.
-In other instances, a per capita distribution occurs.
+- Per Capita with Representation: In other instances, a per capita distribution occurs.
 This type of distribution provides another option that leads to equity at each generation level.
-Essentially, the assets are divided by the number of heirs in the generation level.
+Essentially, the assets are divided by the number of heirs at the generation level.
 In other words, predeceased beneficiaries’ children will receive the same portion as their cousins if their parents are also predeceased.

-It is critical to ensure that your planning is flexible enough to accommodate for the many changes that occur in life and death.
-If you need help reviewing your documents to make sure your goals will be carried out as you would expect, schedule an appointment with one of our experienced attorneys.
-They will help you plan for the various life events that come your way.
+It is critical to ensure that your planning is flexible enough to accommodate the many changes that occur in life and death.
+If you need help reviewing your documents to make sure your goals will be carried out as you would expect, schedule an appointment with the experienced estate planning lawyer at La Grasso, Adbo, and Silveri, PLLC.
+We’ll help you plan for the various life events that come your way.
+Call (586) 413-7777 or fill out our online form today!